 Digital nomads and long-term expats living in Bangkok often opt to fly to a nearby country like Vietnam, Laos, or Cambodia to renew their visas.
 Many people take the opportunity to spend a few days in Hanoi, Vientiane, Phnom Penh before returning to Thailand.
-Another popular and often much cheaper way to do a Thai visa run is to hop on a bus to

 Is there a limit to the number of visa runs?